What You Need to Know About Financial Services Sales Agent

 - Make presentations on financial services to groups to attract new clients.

-What Every Financial Services Sales Agent Should Know
+What a Financial Services Sales Agent Should Know

-When polled, Financial Services Sales Agents say the following skills are most frequently used in their jobs:
+These are the skills Financial Services Sales Agents say are the most useful in their careers:

 Persuasion: Persuading others to change their minds or behavior.